Dizzard: Wildlife and ecology

 A stunted woodland grows on a landslip from the top of the cliff (400 feet) down to sea-level.
 Exposure to salt-laden winds has resulted in a tight wind-pruned canopy with trees from 1 to 8 metre high.
 Sessile oak (Quercus petraea) is the dominant species with pedunculate oak (Q. robur), birch (Betula spp), rowan (Sorbus aucuparia) and a few wild-service trees (Sorbus torminalis).
 Many of the trees are swathed in lichens and moss with 131 species of lichen recorded and there are a number of species that are largely confined to a few north Cornwall and Devon sites.
 One hundred and twenty flowering plants have been found including, bluebell (Hyacinthoides non-scripta), dog's mercury (Mercurialis perennis), heath pearlwort (Sagina subulata), primrose (Primula vulgaris), sanicle (Sanicula europaea), sheep's sorrel (Rumex acetosella), small bristle club rush (Isolepis setacea), wild strawberry (Fragaria vesca), wood garlic (Allium ursinum) and wood vetch (Vicia sylvatica).
 Damp areas are dominated by bilberry (Vaccinium myrtillus), cow-wheat (Melampyrum pratense), tufted hair-grass (Deschampsia cespitosa) and the ferns broad buckler fern (Dryopteris dilatata) and royal fern (Osmunda regalis) are abundant.
 The hay-scented buckler-fern (Dryopteris aemula) is of interest.
 There was a heronry here in the first decades of the 20th century.

 Lichens

-There is a rich Lobaria community including tree lungwort (Lobaria pulmonaria) which grow on the oaks.
+There is a rich Lobaria lichen community including tree lungwort (Lobaria pulmonaria) which grow on the oaks.
 A number of species are confined to north Cornwall and Devon, these include Bombyliospora pachycarpa, Graphina ruziana, Lecidea carollii, Melaspilea ochrothalamia, Pannaria rubiginosa, Parmeliellia atlantica and Parmeliellia plumbea.
 Other notable lichens include the blue-grey Stricta limbata and the yellow-orange Pseudocyphellaria crocata.